January 29, 2023

 What Helps Arthritis Go Away?

 I always advise running Eat Burn Sleep by your doctor, who may combine this anti-inflammatory lifestyle with medication.
 They can then monitor your progress before reducing medication.
 They have your medical history records and will know what is the best route for you.
-I am a strong believer in combining holistic and allopathic medicine.
+I am a firm believer in combining holistic and allopathic medicine.

 Gut barrier integrity is restored, fixing leaky gut syndrome.